rizwansoaib/Elsevier_recommender_System/README.md

 # Elsevier Recommender System using Hadoop,Spark

-Crawler and search engine for Journals
+Crawler and search engine for Journals and academic article